RequestNetwork/requestNetwork/packages/advanced-logic/specs/payment-network-any-declarative-0.2.0.md

 ## Description

 This extension allows to declare payments and the refunds in any currency.

-The payments and refunds are documented by the payer and the payee of the request.
+The payments and refunds are documented by the payer, the payee of the request and optionnally a third party declared at the creation of the payment network (e.g: The third party could be a payment processor).

-This extension do not ensure payment detection, only a consensus is made between the payer and the payee.
+This extension does not ensure payment detection, only a consensus is made between the payer and the payee or by a third party.

 As a payment network, this extension allows to deduce a payment `balance` for the request. (see [Interpretation](#Interpretation))